texx00/sandypi/docs/development.md

 The project uses flask-migrate.
 When the database requires a schema variation, it is necessary to use the `flask db migrate` command as explained in `UIserver/database.py`.

+Flask migrate will not work on single playlists tables.
+If any change is done to their schema (in the server.database.playlist_elements_tables.py file), the migration script must be modified manually.

 Flask-migrate is a powerful tool to manage the migration between versions automatically and allow to update from one version of the schema to another flawlessly

 ## Frontend

-The frontend of the app is using *React*, *Reduc* and *Bootstrap 4*.
+The frontend of the app is using *React*, *Redux* and *Bootstrap 4*.
 If you are not confortable with those check them out before having a look at the project.

 To work on the frontend it is necessary to run the react server:
 ```